Timeline of glaciation

-Andean-Saharan (450 Ma), Karoo (300 Ma) and Late Cenozoic.
-A less severe cold period or ice age is shown during the Jurassic-Cretaceous (150 Ma).
+Hirnantian (450 Mya), Late Paleozoic (300 Mya), and the Late Cenozoic.
+A less severe cold period or ice age is shown during the Jurassic-Cretaceous (150 Mya).

-There have been five or six major ice ages in the history of Earth over the past 3 billion years.

-The Late Cenozoic Ice Age began 34 million years ago, its latest phase being the Quaternary glaciation, in progress since 2.58 million years ago.
+The earth has been free of permanent ice sheets for most of its history, and there have been nine glacial periods over the past 3 billion years.
+The earth is now in the Late Cenozoic Ice Age, which began around 33.9 million years ago, when ice began to build up in the Antarctic.
+Its latest phase is the Quaternary glaciation, which started around 2.58 million years ago and is still ongoing.

 Within ice ages, there exist periods of more severe glacial conditions and more temperate conditions, referred to as glacial periods and interglacial periods, respectively.
-The Earth is currently in such an interglacial period of the Quaternary glaciation, with the Last Glacial Period of the Quaternary having ended approximately 11,700 years ago.
+Earth is currently in such an interglacial period of the Quaternary glaciation, with the Last Glacial Period of the Quaternary having ended around 11,700 years ago.
 The current interglacial is known as the Holocene epoch.

 Based on climate proxies, paleoclimatologists study the different climate states originating from glaciation.